Return to top

 What if my cinnamon roll dough is too sticky?

-If your dough seems a bit too sticky, add a little bit of flour – 1 spoonful at a time – until the dough comes to more of a tacky texture (where it pulls away from the mixing bowl easily but isn’t too dry).
-But be careful not to add too much flour as that will result in tough, dry buns!
+Sticky dough may not be a bad thing as that leads to fluffier cinnamon rolls!
+You want it to be a little bit sticky, but if your dough seems a bit too sticky, add a small amount of flour, one spoonful at a time.
+The dough should become more of a tacky texture where it pulls away from the mixing bowl but isn’t too dry.
+Be careful not to add too much flour as that will result in tough, dry buns!

 📋 Recipe Card